MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-supported-platforms.md

 <sup>1</sup> You can install Machine Learning Server for Hadoop on open source Apache Hadoop from [http://hadoop.apache.org](http://hadoop.apache.org) but we can only offer support for CDH, HDP, or MapR.

-<sup>2</sup> Cloudera installation using the built-in parcel generator script requires CentOS/RHEL 7.0 as the operating system.
+<sup>2</sup> Cloudera installation using the [built-in parcel installation script](machine-learning-server-cloudera-install.md) can execute on CentOS/RHEL 7.0.
 The parcel generator excludes any R Server features that it cannot install.
-For more information, see [Install Machine Learning Server on CDH](machine-learning-server-cloudera-install.md).
+If parcel installation is too restrictive, follow the instructions for a generic [Hadoop installation](machine-learning-server-hadoop-install.md).

 <sup>3</sup> Spark integration is supported only through a Hadoop distribution on CDH, HDP, or MapR.
 Your version of Hadoop must include a supported level of Spark (2.0-2.4).
 Spark 1.6 support is dropped for this release.